Alex-Berlin/Unity-Scripts-Collection/README.md

  <br>More detailed description in the scripts themselves.

 ### PlaylistManager
-Script for playlist management.
+Script for music playlist management.
 You want a lot different tracks to play during gameplay - use this.
-Play specific tracks, play tracks by index, shuffle, add and remove tracks at runtime.
+Play entire playlist, play specific tracks, play tracks by index, shuffle, add and remove tracks at runtime.

-### ObjectPooler
-Flexible script for object pooling.
-Useful for bullets, enemies, everything, basically.
-Based on script from //video// tutorial.

-### VolumeSlider
+### PoolManager
-Simple hook and play script for using sliders to manage mixer volume.
-Needs a little setting up before using, look up the script for detailed instructions.
+Simple and performant object pool manager.
+Put the PoolManager.cs in your scene, put the prefabs you want pooled into component and use Get() and Return() methods instead of Instantiate() and Destroy().
+Every script and variable is explained and has tooltips.
+Doesn't ruin your hierarchy using parenting system.